mMerlin/johnny-load/README.md

 # johnny-load

-Load a model of board hardware to a johnny-five program from a JSON style javascript description object.
+Load a model of hardware attached to johnny-five supported board from a JSON style javascript description object

 This package creates johnny-five components based on properties in a javascript object.
 That object could be loaded from a JSON file, but it (seems) simpler